France steps up verbal war with EU's Barroso

 BRUSSELS/PARIS France cranked up criticism of the European Commission on Wednesday with one official calling its president Jose Manuel Barroso a lame duck and suggesting he should never have been appointed.

-Stepping up a war of words that has rumbled for two weeks, the Socialist speaker of France's lower house of parliament dismissed Barroso, a former center-right prime minister of Portugal, as a "casting error" who could not be relied upon.

-"Barroso is a man of the past," Claude Bartolone told Le Parisien newspaper.
+"Barroso is a man of the past," Socialist Claude Bartolone told Le Parisien newspaper.
 "When (German Chancellor) Angela Merkel says he's a casting error, she's right: he's lost the plot.
-His behavior is unbearable."
+His behaviour is unbearable."

 "I don't recognize this quote and it doesn't reflect the thinking of the chancellor," spokesman Steffen Seibert said.

-In an interview with French daily Les Echos, Barroso said his comments had been taken out of context and that he was targeting critics with a nationalist and protectionist agenda, not the French government.
+The Commission says he was referring to certain critics with an anti-globalisation agenda, not to the French government.

-"All those who know me know that I am a true friend of France and that I greatly admire its influential culture," Barroso told the newspaper.

 Nevertheless, French officials from Socialist President Francois Hollande on down were angered.
-The industry minister, outspoken leftist Arnaud Montebourg, went as far as to accuse Barroso of fueling far-right groups.
+The industry minister, outspoken leftist Arnaud Montebourg, went as far as to accuse Barroso of fuelling far-right groups.

 That was too much for Barroso, who denounced the comments and urged political leaders not to cast Europe as their enemy.
 Undeterred, the spokeswoman of Hollande's government confirmed that Montebourg's remark reflected French thinking.